SteinschneiderLab/lab-manual/resources/high-performance-computing.md

 ### Accessing Hopper

-More detail on how to access and submit jobs to Hopper can be found [here](https://github.com/srikrishnan-lab/slurm_tutorial).
+More detail and examples on how to access and submit jobs to Hopper can be found [here](https://github.com/srikrishnan-lab/slurm_tutorial).
 However, note that there will be slight differences in how you access Hopper depending on your operating system:

 #### Windows
 The easiest way to remote into Hopper if you are a Windows user is to download MobaXterm [here](https://mobaxterm.mobatek.net/).